Burt Shotton: Philadelphia Phillies

-Shotton's first formal Major League managing opportunity came with the NL's then-habitual tailending team, the Philadelphia Phillies.
+Shotton's first formal Major League managing opportunity came the following year with the NL's then-habitually tailend team, the Philadelphia Phillies.
 He lasted six seasons (1928–33) with the Phils, who twice lost more than 100 games during his tenure.
 The Shotton-era Phillies included two notable teams.
-Playing home games in a notorious bandbox, Baker Bowl, during a lively-ball season, the 1930 edition compiled a team batting average of .315 (paced by Chuck Klein's .386 and Lefty O'Doul's .383) and scored 944 runs; but the Phillie pitching staff allowed 1,199 runs and posted a horrendous 6.71 earned run average as the team finished last, at 52–102.
-Then, only two years later, the 1932 club compiled a 78–76 record, good enough for fourth place in the National League.
+Playing home games in a notorious bandbox, Baker Bowl, during a "lively ball" season, the 1930 edition compiled a team batting average of .315 (paced by Chuck Klein's .386 and Lefty O'Doul's .383) and scored 944 runs; but the Phillie pitching staff allowed 1,199 runs and posted a horrendous 6.71 earned run average and the club finished last, at 52–102.
+Then, only two years later, the 1932 team compiled a 78–76 record, good enough for fourth place in the National League.
 It would be the Phillies' only winning season and first-division finish between 1917 and 1949.
 Altogether, Shotton's win–loss mark in Philadelphia was 370–549 (.403).

 Shotton then coached for the Cincinnati Reds in 1934.
 On July 28, he had a one-game stint as interim manager after the firing of Bob O'Farrell and before new skipper Chuck Dressen arrived from Nashville to take command of the last-place Reds; in that game, Cincinnati defeated the Chicago Cubs, 11–2.
 Then Shotton returned to the Cardinals for a seven-year term (1935–41) managing their top-level Rochester Red Wings and Columbus Red Birds farm clubs, and spent four years (1942–45) on the coaching staff of player-manager Lou Boudreau of the Cleveland Indians.

 But prior to the 1946 season, Shotton hung up his uniform and settled into a scouting role for the Brooklyn Dodgers, for whom Rickey was now part-owner, president and general manager.